pydio/pydio-doc-howto/encrypting_data_on_public_cloud.md

-In this how to we want to use S3FS coupled with ENCFS and Ajaxplorer to have encrypted data on an Amazon S3 server.
-We will see how to install and combine these features to be able to use them (directly on a shell or on Ajaxplorer).
+In this how to we want to use S3FS coupled with ENCFS and Pydio to have encrypted data on an Amazon S3 server.
+We will see how to install and combine these features to be able to use them (directly on a shell or on Pydio).

 ## Install S3FS and Fuse